Futu Research | ETF Investment Research

 Advantages: EMXC is suitable for those who want to diversify their emerging market investments but avoid the specific risks of the Chinese market.

-Downside: By excluding China, EMXC may miss out on potential returns in one of the largest economies in this emerging market and one of the fastest growing markets in China.
+Forecast: By excluding China, EMXC may overtake China's largest economy and one of the fastest growing markets in this Emerging Markets.

-Track the S&P Emerging Markets BMI Index.
-The S&P Emerging Markets BMI Index is part of the S&P Dow Jones Indices, which provides broad coverage of emerging market national stocks with stock options optimized by the Barclays Risk Model.
+SAVE $Goldman Sachs Activebeta Emerging Markets Equity Etf(GEM.US)$ Tracks the S&P Emerging Markets BMI index.
+The S&P Emerging Markets BMI Index, a component of the benchmark Dow Jones Industrial Average, provides a broad cap on emerging market country stocks to select stocks that benefit from the Barclays Risk Model.

 Disadvantages: GEM uses the Barclays Risk Model to optimize stock selection, which may involve higher tracking errors and more complex management strategies, which may affect its performance.